solowmow/PolyglotMath/README.md

 - We've drawn inspiration from various online resources and open-source projects while creating this repository.

 ## Contact
-For any queries or suggestions, feel free to contact us at [email address].
+For any queries or suggestions, feel free to contact us.